Ranked 2nd Overall in the Corporate Human Rights Benchmark 2019

 We publish an annual statement on modern slavery, which complies with the UK Modern Slavery Act and, from 2020, will comply with the Australian Modern Slavery Act.

-In the 2018 statement, we present the policies and standards that contribute to our control framework to respect human rights and help protect against modern slavery.
-We outline our due diligence processes, including our "Know your supplier" procedure, which helps identify the potential legal, ethical and reputational risks of engaging or renewing a supplier.
-We provide examples of how we assess and mitigate modern slavery risks, how we track our performance, how we collaborate with stakeholders and how we raise awareness and build capacity around these issues.
+In our statement, we outline the policies, standards and processes that contribute to our control framework to respect human rights and help protect against our involvement in modern slavery.
+We also explain how we assess and mitigate modern slavery risks, how we track our performance, how we collaborate with stakeholders and how we build capacity around these issues.

 We have also encouraged government efforts, especially in countries in which we have a footprint, to help business prevent and address their involvement in modern slavery.

 In 2018, we were proud to support the Australian Modern Slavery Act, publicly endorsing the introduction of the draft legislation as well as its final passage by the Australian Parliament.

 Our support included signing a multi-stakeholder letter to the Prime Minister, alongside several leading civil society organisations, investors and business associations, calling for the bill to pass without delay.